mconlon17/simple-vivo-book/Awards-and-Honors.md

 1. From what organization?  e.g. Norwegian Nobel Committee
 1. What is the date of the award? e.g. 1906

-Each of these four things "Theodore Roosevelt", "Nobel Peace Prize," "Norwegian Nobel Committee," and the date 1906 must all be in VIVO before the indication of the award to Roosevelt can be made.
+Each of these four things "Theodore Roosevelt", "Nobel Peace Prize," "Norwegian Nobel Committee," and the date 1906 must all be in VIVO *before* the indication of the award to Roosevelt can be added by Simple VIVO.
 Adding Awards and Honors makes the links between these four things, not the things themselves.

 ## Managing Enumerations

-Each is represented by an enumeration:
+Each of the four things is represented by an enumeration:

 1. person_enum for who
 1. award_enum for what